by Public Relations

 Imagine competing in a boat race.
 Imagine having to build your own boat for the race.
 Now imagine being able to use only cardboard, tape and your imagination to construct the boat.
 Well, that’s exactly what this year’s freshman class of engineers at Cedarville University did for Homecoming Weekend.

 Each engineering team used up to 40 feet of cardboard and 55 yards of tape to construct the canoe.
 With only two weeks to prepare, the engineers did their best to reach the other side of the lake while trying to stay afloat.

 The Elmer W. Engstrom Department of Engineering and Computer Science encourages students to gain real-world experience through team development and application of their studies using projects and competitions.
 Often these endeavors require additional funding and material from outside sources.
-If you are interested in partnering with Cedarville to further the education of University students, please contact Dr. Sam SanGregory by calling (937) 766-7680 or emailing.
+If you are interested in partnering with Cedarville to further the education of University students, please contact Dr. Sam SanGregory by calling (937) 766-7680.

 Located in southwest Ohio, Cedarville University attracts 3,200 undergraduate, graduate, and online students to more than 100 areas of study.
 Cedarville is a Christ-centered learning community recognized nationally for rigorous academic programs, strong graduation and retention rates, accredited professional and health science offerings, and leading student satisfaction ratings.
 Visit the University online at www.cedarville.edu.